flanksource/docs/mission-control/docs/guide/views/concepts/tables.md

 ### Primary Keys

 Each view table must specify at least one column as the primary key.
-Primary keys are used for internal purposes including data `deduplication` and table operations.
+Primary keys support internal purposes including data `deduplication` and table operations.
 You can have multiple primary keys to create composite primary keys.

 #### Single Primary Key